How to: Install front and rear dashcam for Ford Explorer Platinum

 Step 7A: Wiring and mounting the camera (easy method)

-I simply mounted the cam to the upper trim cover of the tailgate.
-I used the a plastic clip provided to hold the USB wire..
+I mounted the camera to the upper trim cover of the tailgate and used a plastic clip provided in the kit to secure the USB wire.

 Not my most favorite method because the wires are dangling when I looked in the rear

-Step 7B: Wiring and mounting the camera (harder method)
+Step 7B: Wiring and mounting the camera (more challenging method)

-Sometimes the difficult roads often leads to beautiful destinations.
-This is also true when it comes to installing dashcams.
-As you know, I like my wires hidden as much as possible so this step will be a tad bit more harder.
-To do this, I had to remove around 4 trim pieces and fed the wire through the rubber accordion hose.
+Sometimes, the more challenging path leads to the most satisfying results, and this is true when installing dashcams.
+As I mentioned earlier, I prefer to keep my wires hidden as much as possible, so this step is slightly more complex.
+To achieve this, I removed around four trim pieces and fed the wire through the rubber accordion hose.

-I started on the sides of the trim near the ends and unclamped the plastic hook type clip.
-I had to pry the plastic towards me to get it to unhook:
+I began by unclamping the plastic hook-type clips on the sides of the trim near the ends.
+To do this, I had to pry the plastic towards me until the clips were released:

 Prying the the trim piece towards me.
 Once I was able to unhook the plastic hook clip I then pulled the metal clip off.
 Below are pictures of the plastic and metal clip.